Facebook Pixel

 Lead segmentation is the process of dividing leads into groups based on attributes, online behaviour, etc.

-SaaS businesses involved in lead nurturing understand the importance of lead segmentation and use it as a prerequisite to lead nurturing.
 But companies forget that prospects’ attributes like job profile, budget, company, business goals, etc., are constantly changing.
 Such changes, when ignored, result in quality leads being in the wrong lead nurturing workflow.

 For example, one of your high potential lead finally converts into a paying client.
 Yet they are still receiving emails meant for potential prospects, urging them to try out the SaaS or sign-up for a demo.
 It sends out highly unprofessional vibes from your end and can also annoy the client.